-Figure 3-1: Slide from the ATLAS presentation announcing the Higgs discovery.

-As the LHC entered the machine’s first long-shutdown period, Director General of CERN, Rolf-Dieter Heuer, looked back over the “first three glorious years of running” and reflected on the “fabulous performance all the people running the machine, the experiments, the computing and all supporting infrastructures put in”.

 The fact that the worldwide grid computing infrastructure not only kept up with load and capacity demands that exceeded the plans but was also accompanied by a measurable improvement in service delivered is testimony to the efforts of the entire community.
 Not only were SA3-supported tools and services an important cornerstone of these achievements but the drive for common solutions made further inroads during this period – an impressive result given that stability is the norm during data taking.

 The work of SA3 goes hand in hand with that of the WLCG project in general: what is described below specifically describes the contribution of SA3 however it should be considered in the broader context of the entire project by considering its role within the WLCG project as well.